Ko ahau te taiao, ko te taiao, ko ahau.

 Kia Mau Te Tītī Mo Ake Tonu Atu (Keep the Tītī Forever) was a 15-year research project involving Otago University and Rakiura Māori.
 It was launched in the early 1990s to analyse and predict population changes of tītī (sooty shearwaters) on Rakiura (Stewart Island) and its smaller offshore islands, factoring in potential risks such as over-harvesting, introduced mammalian predators, and climate change.
 It aimed to ensure there would be sufficient tītī for future generations of Rakiura Māori without threatening long-term sustainability.
 It also provided a blueprint for other iwi groups and scientists on how to more effectively achieve cross-cultural research.

 As part of the Mātauranga Māori element of the project, 22 kaumātua (elders) were consulted to record their knowledge and learn more about the concepts of mātauranga and kaitiakitanga.
 This information was then incorporated into the university’s scientific and mathematical research.
 Hui presentations were held several times per year, and confidential research was also undertaken with individual whānau to record their harvesting of regional tītī populations.
-Information about the proiect was shared with the wider community through a website and a magazine.
 For more information about the project and its outcomes, see the University of Otago website.

 Medicinal properties of fungi in NZ